ksator/automation_summit_Q3_2018/README.md

 - Install SaltStack minion on the ubuntu host ```minion1```.
 - Install SaltStack Junos proxy on the  ubuntu host ```minion1```.
 - Configure the setup for the above use cases.

-## Ubuntu

-The ubuntu hosts are running 16.04 release.

 ## Docker